Classically-Verifiable Quantum Advantage from a Computational Bell Test: Introduction

-Third, we describe two key features of our protocol that facilitate its use in practice: a way to significantly reduce overhead arising from the reversibility requirement of quantum circuits, and a scheme for increasing noisy devices' probability of passing the test.
+Third, we describe two innovations that facilitate our protocol's use in practice: a way to significantly reduce overhead arising from the reversibility requirement of quantum circuits, and a scheme for increasing noisy devices' probability of passing the test.
 Normally, quantum implementations of classical functions like the TCFs used in this protocol have some overhead, due to the need to make the circuit reversible in order to be consistent with unitarity~\cite{bennett_timespace_1989, levine_note_1990, aharonov1998quantum, babu2004synthesis, kotiyal2014circuit}.
-Our protocol exhibits the surprising property that it permit a measurement scheme to discard so-called ``garbage bits'' that arise during the computation, allowing classical circuits to be converted into quantum ones with essentially zero overhead.
+Our protocol exhibits the surprising property that it permits a measurement scheme to discard so-called ``garbage bits'' that arise during the computation, allowing classical circuits to be converted into quantum ones with essentially zero overhead.
 In the case of a noisy quantum device, the protocol also enables an inherent post-selection scheme for detecting and removing certain types of quantum errors.
 With this scheme it is possible for quantum devices to trade off low quantum fidelities for an increase in the overall runtime, while still passing the cryptographic test.
+We note that these constructions are likely applicable to other TCF-based quantum cryptography protocols as well, and thus may be of independent interest for tasks such as certifiable quantum random number generation.

 Finally, focusing on the TCF $x^2 \bmod N$, we provide explicit quantum circuits---both asymptotically optimal (requiring only $\mathcal{O}(n \log n)$ gates and $\mathcal{O}(n)$ qubits), as well as those aimed for near-term quantum devices.
 We show that a verifiable test of quantum advantage can be achieved with $\sim 10^3$ qubits and a gate depth $\sim 10^5$ (see Methods).
 We also co-design a specific implementation of $x^2 \bmod N$ optimized for a programmable Rydberg-based quantum computing platform.
 The native physical interaction corresponding to the Rydberg blockade mechanism enables the direct implementation of multi-qubit-controlled arbitrary phase rotations without the need to decompose such gates into universal two-qubit operations \cite{saffman_quantum_2016,levine_parallel_2019,graham_rydberg-mediated_2019,madjarov_high-fidelity_2020,browaeys2020many}.
 Access to such a native gate immediately reduces the gate depth for achieving quantum advantage by an order of magnitude.